 Our time's up.
-I hope to have given you a glimpse of the elegance and viability of variable-free theorizing, along with a sense of which of its differences from standard theories are negotiable, and which are not.
+I hope you've gotten a glimpse of the elegance and viability of variable-free theorizing, along with a sense of which of its differences from standard theories are negotiable, and which aren't.
 For example, both sorts of theories can readily exploit flexible compositional architectures (though variable-full theories typically do not), and both sorts of theories can have a rule for binding oriented around scope (though Jacobson does not).
-But the status of object-language variables is, of course, definitional and, therefore, non-negotiable.
-All the same, the two kinds of theories can be stated in ways that make them seem much more alike than we might have initially supposed.
+The status of object-language variables, by contrast, is definitional and, therefore, non-negotiable.
+Nevertheless, the two kinds of theories can be stated in ways that make them seem much more alike than we might have initially supposed.
+This suggests in turn that one may not need to be a variable-free semanticist in order to reap the empirical insights of variable-free semantics (see Charlow 2019).